wp-plugins/powr-digital-download/readme.txt

 = <a href='http://www.powr.io/tutorials/how-to-add-digital-download-plugin-to-your-wordpress-site'>2 MINUTE INSTALL</a> =
 <br>
 = Free Features =
+* No added transaction fees.
 * Sell videos, music, ebooks, documents, or any other file.
-* Flat 1% transaction fee (plus standard PayPal fees).
+* Accept PayPal and Credit Cards.
 * Integrated online store, shopping cart, and checkout.
-* Create recurring payments for memberships and subscriptions.
+* Create recurring payments.
-* Add product titles, descriptions and unlimited images.
+* Add product titles, descriptions and images.
-* Dynamic pricing for different options.
+* Dynamic product and pricing options.
 * Price controls for shipping and tax.
 * Add discounts by flat rate, percentage, or promo code.
 * Safe and reliable payment processing through PayPal.